SKA-LAB/awesome-asr-service/README.md

 This workflow allows you to efficiently process meeting recordings, explore the resulting notes through various interfaces, and leverage AI capabilities to extract maximum value from your meeting content.

+## Optional: Notion API Integration
+Set up integration with [Notion](https://www.notion.com/) by creating a `.env` file in the project root directory:

+    NOTION_TOKEN=your_notion_integration_token
+    NOTION_DATABASE_ID=your_notion_database_id

+To set up Notion integration:
+1. Create a Notion integration at https://www.notion.so/my-integrations
+2. Copy the "Internal Integration Token" to use as your `NOTION_TOKEN`
+3. Create a database in Notion to store your meeting notes
+4. Share your database with the integration you created
+5. Get your database ID from the URL of your database page:
+   - The URL format is: `https://www.notion.so/{workspace}/{database_id}?v={view_id}`
+   - Copy the part between the workspace name and the question mark as your `NOTION_DATABASE_ID`

+When enabled, meeting transcripts and summaries will be automatically saved to your Notion database.